Sevenoaks: Other Christian denominations

 The Roman Catholic church is dedicated to St Thomas of Canterbury.
 Mass has been celebrated on the site since 1880.
 Additions to the church occurred in 1894, 1927 and 1994.

 There are some eight other denominations represented in the town.
-These include Hope Church (Charismatic); Christ Church Sevenoaks, a constituent church of the United Reformed Church; St John’s Hill United Reformed Church; the Drive Methodist Church, the Vine Evangelical Church (non-denominational); and also the Vine Baptist church.
+These include Hope Church (Charismatic); Christ Church Sevenoaks, a constituent church of the United Reformed Church; St John's Hill United Reformed Church; the Drive Methodist Church, the Vine Evangelical Church (non-denominational); and also the Vine Baptist church.

 Education

 There is one mixed state secondary school, the Knole Academy, which was created in 2009 from an amalgamation of Wildernesse School (for boys) and Bradbourne School (for girls) and four state primary schools, one of which is Church of England and another of which is Catholic.

 Lady Boswell's C of E Primary School on Plymouth Drive dates back to 1675 and is one of the oldest state primary schools in England.
 Lady Margaret Boswell left a bequest to educate 12 poor scholars of the town.
 The first school building was erected on London Road in 1818: it is a Grade II Listed building with a neo-Classical frontage, now called Lady Boswell House.
 The school moved to its current site in 1972.
-The school have an association with St Nicholas’s Church and the Rector of St Nicholas is a Foundation Governor.
+The school have an association with St Nicholas's Church and the Rector of St Nicholas is a Foundation Governor.

 A Christian Free School called Trinity School, opened in the 2010s on the Seal Hollow Road on the north-eastern edge of town, and Seal Hollow Road is also the site of the controversial first new UK Grammar school, an annex of Weald of Kent Grammar School for girls in Tonbridge, in over 50 years.
-A further annex grammar school, of Tunbridge Wells Grammar School for Boys, was due to open on the same site in September 2021.
+A further annex grammar school, of Tunbridge Wells Grammar School for Boys, opened in September 2021.

-Among the high number of independent schools are Sevenoaks School, a co-educational boarding and day school; The Granville School, a girls’ prep school 3–11 (with boys in pre-school); and Walthamstow Hall, an all-girls day school.
+Among the high number of independent schools are Sevenoaks School, a co-educational boarding and day school; The Granville School, a girls' prep school 3–11 (with boys in pre-school); and Walthamstow Hall, an all-girls day school.
 There are several preparatory schools, including Solefield School, New Beacon School and Sevenoaks Preparatory School.